dwright37/trope-reports/reports/zephyr-7b-beta.md

 ---

-### T3031: Education aims to cultivate well-rounded citizens.
+### T3031: Education's goal is to produce well-rounded individuals contributing meaningfully to society.

 |Support|
 |---|